 Injury Lawyer | Understanding the Affects

-In California, it is important to understand how your pre-exisiting conditions will affect your case.
-In 1977 there was a case Ng v.
+In California, it is important to understand how your pre-existing conditions will affect your case. in 1977 there was a case Ng v.
 Hudson.
 This case goes on to state that an attorney must consider pre-existing conditions when new injuries occur.
 This is because the current accident can greatly affect the injuries that were already sustained.

 Disclose Prior Injuries

 When you first meet with an injury lawyer about your case you want to make sure you disclose any and prior injuries.
 Even if you think they are irrelevant to your case.
 This is because it is likely that the insurance company will find out about them and if can greatly affect the outcome of your case.